 What about more experienced producers?
 Cubase can also be a perfect fit for you.

 This DAW is one of the best on this list for providing great beat making features.
-The Cubase drum editor is a highly powerful place for constructing and reworking beats, rhythms, and grooves, offering a plethora of features to let you come up with a perfect rhythm; whether that be trap beats, to hip-hop beats, pop beats or even jazz beats.
+The Cubase drum editor is a highly powerful place for constructing and reworking MIDI, offering a plethora of features to let you come up with a perfect rhythm; whether that be trap beats, to hip-hop beats, pop rhythms or even jazz grooves.

 Why else is it one of the best pieces of music creation software?